profjordanov/restaurant/README.md

 ![alt text](https://raw.githubusercontent.com/profjordanov/restaurant/master/docs/home_page.PNG)

 RESTful Web Services based on ASP.NET Core API, Entity Framework Core Code First and PostgreSQL for a nation-wide restaurant system.
+The system hold towns, restaurants, meals, ratings and users.

 It is example application demonstrating a combination between domain-driven design and functional programming.

-The restaurant system hold towns, restaurants, meals, ratings and users.
+# Functionalities
 Anonymous visitors view restaurants and the meals they offer.

 Registered users can: